MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-external-tables.md

 Returns all external tables in the database (or a specific external table).

-Requires [Database monitor permission](../management/access-control/role-based-authorization.md).
 This command is relevant to any external table of any type.
 For an overview of external tables, see [external tables](../query/schema-entities/externaltables.md).

+## Permissions

+This command requires [database monitor](../management/access-control/role-based-authorization.md) permissions.

 ## Syntax